c3lang/c3-web/src/content/docs/Language Fundamentals/comments.md

 }
 ```

+### Doc Comments Are Parsed
+The following was extracted:
+- The function description: *"Here are some docs."*
-In the example above, the following is parsed as description: *"Here are the docs."*, then there is a description associated with the `foo` parameter: *"The number of foos"*.
+- The `foo` parameter has the description: *"The number of foos"*.

-On top of that there are two annotations for the compiler: `@required foo > 4` which tells the compiler and a user of the function that a precondition is that `foo` must be greater than 4.
-It is also marked as @deprecated, which can be used to display warnings.
+- A [Contract](../../language-common/contracts/) annotation for the compiler: `@required foo > 4` which tells the compiler and a user of the function that a precondition is that `foo` must be greater than 4.
+- A function [Attribute](../../language-common/attributes/) marking it as `@deprecated`, which displays warnings.

-Finally, a custom annotation, "@mycustom" is added.
-The compiler is free to silently ignore such annotations, but can optionally emit warnings for them, it is otherwise ignored.
+- A custom function [Attribute](../../language-common/attributes/) `@mycustom`.
+The compiler is free to silently ignore custom Attributes, they can be used to optionally emit warnings, but are otherwise ignored.

 ### Available annotations

 | Name        |                               format |